Yoga Lin

 Yoga Lin Youjia (林宥嘉 (Lín Yòujiā); born July 1, 1987) is a Taiwanese singer.
-He was the winner of One Million Star, Season 1, a reality TV singing competition in Taiwan during his study at National Dong Hwa University.
-During the competition, he once contemplated quitting due to the elimination of his good friend, Eddie Tsai (蔡政霖).
-However, show producers persuaded him to maintain his composure and regain his determination, attaining five rounds of perfect scores (20 & above) continuously after that – an unbeatable record up to now.
+He was the winner of One Million Star, Season 1, a reality TV singing competition in Taiwan.
 After winning first place in Season One, he was signed by HIM International Music along with three fellow contestants, Judy Chou (周定緯), Peter Pan (潘裕文) and Stanly Hsu (許仁杰).
-They were dubbed the "Four Princes of Superstar Avenue" (星光四少).

 Before the release of his debut album titled Mystery Guest in Taiwan on June 3, 2009, Lin has released two compilation albums and an Idol Drama soundtrack.
 In May–June 2008, Lin set another record in Taiwan for being the youngest singer, with a yet-to-be released debut album to hold a solo concert tour in three major cities of Taiwan.

 He ended his Yoga's Trick Concert Tour in Hong Kong and Singapore in early 2009 and released his second album, Senses Around on October 30, 2009.
 His third studio album, Perfect Life, was released on May 6, 2011.
 His fourth studio album, Fiction, was released on June 22, 2012.
 He released his Jazz live performance compilation album JAZZ CHANNEL on February 5, 2013.

-His concert IDOL took place from December 29–30, 2018.